if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * _none_
  * Returns
-   * `bool` - Returns a bool representing if the player is climbing.
+   * `bool` - Returns `true` if climbing is currently taking place.

-The IsClimbing method will return if the player is currently climbing or not.
+The IsClimbing method will return if climbing is currently taking place or not.

 ### Example